-305. Introduction to the Middle School (3:3:0).
+305. Introduction to the Middle School (3).

 The introductory course provides an overview of the basic philosophies, structure, and curricular aspects of middle schools.
-The development of middle schools, as well as current research related to exemplary middles schools, is examined.
+The development of middle schools, as well as current research related to exemplary middle schools, is examined.
 Students will develop the applicable skills and dispositions needed as prospective middle level teachers.
 Prerequisite(s): Admission to Teacher Education.
+Course may not be taken for S/U credit.
+Students must earn a C or higher.
+This course is NOT a writing intensive course.
 Notes: Offered as needed.

-315. Developmental Aspects of Middle Level Learners (3:3:0).
+315. Developmental Aspects of Middle Level Learners (3).